ctsrc/toy_transaction_engine/README.md

 When a transaction gets chargeback, the user shall not be able to dispute the same transaction again as the amount has been sent back to their third party bank account.
-Therefore, we forget about the dispute and the transaction after chargeback has been processed.
+Therefore, we forget about the dispute (and therefore also the transaction itself) after chargeback has been processed.

 If a current dispute cannot be found when processing a chargeback then we return an error indicating this.

-(As with resolves, if a dispute is found then the transaction still exists, and we don't need to have an error type for a situation where transaction does not exist.)

 (As with disputes and resolves, user id must match, and is handled because we include the user id in the key that we look up dispute by.)